Justin Holland (politician)

-Justin Aldred Holland (born March 15, 1984) is an American real estate broker from Heath, Texas, who is a Republican member of the Texas House of Representatives for the 33rd District, which includes Rockwall County and a portion of Collin County.
+Justin Aldred Holland (born March 15, 1984) is an American real estate broker from Heath, Texas, who was a Republican member of the Texas House of Representatives for the 33rd District, which included Rockwall County and a portion of Collin County.
 He won the general election held on November 8, 2016, and was sworn into office on January 10, 2017.
-He is currently serving his third term in the Texas House of Representatives.
+He was defeated by Katrina Pierson by 56% to 44% on May 28, 2024, in the Republican primary runoff.

 Career in public service

-He served five years on the Heath City Council, including two years as Mayor Pro Tem.
+Prior to his tenure in the Texas House which began in 2016, Holland served five years on the Heath City Council, including two years as Mayor Pro Tem.

 In the 85th Texas Legislature, Holland was appointed to the House committees on Homeland Security & Public Safety and Investments & Financial Services.

-In the 86th Texas Legislature, Holland was appointed to the House committees on Culture, Recreation & Tourism and State Affairs.